-- 1. Quorum shall consist of a majority of the Commission's 17 members (i.e., 9 commissioners). - 2.
-Quorum is needed to begin a Commission meeting and to pass any motion, unless otherwise noted. - 3.
-In the case a Commissioner has taken a leave of absence they shall not be included in the total/majority number of Commissioners required to have quorum. - 4.
+- Quorum shall be a majority of the 17 members of the full Youth Commission, regardless of vacancies or absences, which is 9 members. - 2.
+Quorum is needed to begin a Commission meeting, to pass any motion, and to continue a Commission meeting.
+If quorum is lost during a Commission meeting, the Chair must continue the remainder of the agenda and adjourn the meeting. - 3.
 Abstentions are only permitted if there is a clear conflict of interest or if the particular motion refers to a matter a Commissioner would not be in position to be knowledgeable of (e.g., the approval of minutes from a meeting they did not attend).